 Once you have an idea of your monthly budget, it’s time to start saving proactively.
 It’s easy to put off saving for car expenses by saying you have time, but you should actually start before you even own a car.
 An unexpected car repair could cost hundreds or even thousands.

 How do you put money aside?
 The best way is through an emergency fund.
 An emergency fund is any money set aside from your regular savings to be used just in case.
 It’s for things like losing your job, car repairs, and other unexpected expenses.
 Without an emergency fund, you’re left relying on payday lending cycles and other risky means of making ends meet.

 If you already have an established emergency fund, you might choose to create a separate savings account for your car expenses.
+This can include things like insurance premiums, gas, and regular maintenance.
+By setting aside money in this account on a regular basis, you can ensure that you have the funds available when you need them.
 Either way, set automatic payment reminders to ensure you’re staying on track with your goals.
 You might pay weekly, monthly, or even yearly depending on your financial situation.
 Even if you only save the minimum, every dollar counts.

 How to Save on Car Expenses

 Believe it or not, there are some easy ways to keep costs low when it comes to your car expenses.
 While your car might be a big purchase, it also depreciates in value immediately.
 In fact, as soon as you drive off the lot, your car loses value.

 While it might not seem like a good investment in terms of resale value, a car is something valuable.
 It gets you to and from work, it helps you to visit new places, and it’s a big part of your life.
 As such, you want it to last as long as possible.
 Try these tips below to do just that:

 Keep your existing car as long as possible